HTML Refresher and Detailed Study - Table of Contents for Post Series

 - Historical background of fetch API

-Misc: dialog element, Accessability, search element, Client-Side Web Communication APIs (and more)
+Misc: dialog element, Accessibility, search element, Client-Side Web Communication APIs (and more)

 - W3Schools is a good site for HTML refresher and detailed study from typical web dev perspective